lacduong/TacLINK/README.md

 - August 30, 2020: Accepted as Regular [AR]

 # Acknowledgement
-We would like to deeply thank the reviewers and editor board for taking the time to review the manuscript with valuable comments.
+We would like to deeply thank the reviewers and editorial board for taking the time to review the manuscript with valuable comments.

 # A demonstration video of the TacLINK can be viewed at: http://bit.ly/TacLINK or